-Worms and worming your dog
+Worms & worming: protecting your dog

-The calendar, by age
+The schedule, by age

 Puppy